Quick Stats

 What Horizons Values (Foundation-Specific Guidance)

-Community-Led Organizations: Horizons emphasizes "supporting organizations that are based in their community and led by LGBTQ people."
+Community-Led Organisations: Horizons emphasises "supporting organisations that are based in their community and led by LGBTQ people."
 The foundation proudly reaffirms its commitment as a community foundation to an "Open Door" policy.

-General Operating Support Preference: The foundation favors general operating support grants for LGBTQ-primary organizations, recognizing that unrestricted funding provides organizational flexibility.
+General Operating Support Preference: The foundation favours general operating support grants for LGBTQ-primary organisations, recognising that unrestricted funding provides organisational flexibility.

 Participatory Grantmaking: Community reviewers guide award decisions.
 Applications are evaluated through a participatory grantmaking process where community experts and partners deeply inform funding decisions.